IBM-Swift/generator-swiftserver/refresh/templates/common/README.scaffold.md

 You may customize the names of these images by specifying a different value after the `-t` option.

 To compile the application for Linux using the tools Docker image, run:
-* `docker run -v $PWD:/swift-project -w /swift-project myapp-build /swift-utils/tools-utils.sh build release` This produces a `.build-ubuntu` directory which will be incorporated into your final image.
+* `docker run --volume $PWD:/swift-project --workdir /swift-project myapp-build /swift-utils/tools-utils.sh build release` This produces a `.build-ubuntu` directory which will be incorporated into your final image.

 Now that your application has been built, you can build the final run image:
 * `docker build --tag myapp-run .`

 Finally, to run the application:
-* `docker run -it --publish 8080:8080 --volume $PWD:/swift-project --workdir /swift-project myapp-run sh -c .build-ubuntu/release/{{executableName}}`
+* `docker run -it --publish 8080:8080 myapp-run`

 #### Kubernetes